canonical/charms-reference-architectures/clouds/aws/README.md

   * **Networking Configuration**: Sets up a Virtual Private Cloud (VPC) with distinct subnets for Juju controllers and deployments, ensuring proper network isolation.
   * **Bastion Host Provisioning**: Provisions a secure bastion host for administrative access to the Juju environment.
+  * **Elastic Kubernetes Cluster (EKS) Integration**: Allows for the optional deployment of an EKS cluster, suitable for Juju's Kubernetes integration.
   * **Host Initialization**: Sets up the bastion host machine with Juju and a machine controller.

 ## Requirements